sociomantic-tsunami/git-hub/man.rst

   --no-triangular
     Don't use Git's *triangular workflow* configuration (this is only available for backwards compatibility but is not recommended).
-This option clones from the forked repository (the remote name will be `origin`) instead of cloning the upstream/parent repo, so both pulls and pushes will be done with the fork by default.
-The upstream/parent repo Git remove will be called `upstream`.
+This option clones from the forked repository instead of cloning the upstream/parent repo, so both pulls and pushes will be done with the fork by default.

     This option could be also used to clone a GitHub repository without forking it, but some functionality of the tool will be lost.